 The Best Interests of Children

 When divorcing parents cannot agree on parenting time and decision-making responsibilities, the parties can opt for a contested divorce to get a ruling from the court.
-A judge in this situation is a disinterested third party tasked with determining an arrangement that serves the best interests of any children of the marriage.
+A judge in this situation is an objective third party tasked with determining an arrangement that serves the best interests of any children of the marriage.
 The judge may consider the following factors in making that determination:

 - Age of the child